For further information, please contact:

 This program is a collaborative effort between The University of North Carolina at Chapel Hill and two area medical facilities – Duke University Health System and UNC Health.
 These facilities provide funding for the program in an effort to support North Carolina workforce demands.
 Because this is a privately funded program, its continuation is contingent on sustained funding from each of these facilities.
 Please consult with the Division of Radiologic Science when planning on pursuing this academic program.

-Upon completion of the program, graduates receive a Certificate in Radiography and may be eligible to take the national certification examination administered by the(ARRT).
+Upon completion of the 19-month program, graduates receive a Certificate in Radiography and will meet the educational requirement for the American Registry of Radiologic Technologists (ARRT).
+Once the ethics requirement has been met, the student will be eligible to take the national certification examination administered by the(ARRT).

 The UNC Certificate Program in Radiography prepares students to practice competently and effectively as radiologic technologists (radiographers) in medical center settings and community hospitals.